-Schmidt, a Republican, was the representative for Ohio’s 2nd congressional district from 2005 to 2012.
+Schmidt was the representative for Ohio’s 2nd congressional district and was a Republican.
+She served from 2005 to 2012.

 In 2011 Schmidt was investigated for receiving over $500,000 in gifts as legal services without having established a legal services fund as required and for failing to properly disclose the gifts.
 The House Committee on Ethics found the legal services were impermissble and that the representative was unaware of this, but that the committee would be satisfied if the representative properly disclosed and paid for the services.
 In 2012, Schmidt lost reelection.
 When she left office, she had not paid for those services.

 |May.
 18, 2011||House Office of Congressional Ethics recommended that the Committee on Ethics further review the allegations|

 |Aug.
 5, 2011||House Committee on Ethics found the legal services were impermissble and that the representative was unaware of this, but that the committee would be satisfied if the representative properly disclosed and paid for the services|

 |2012||Schmidt lost reelection.
 When she left office, she had not paid for those services.|

 Schmidt is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).